pyomeca/bioptim/README.md

 `qdot_bounds` and the keys must be `"qdot_start"` and `"qdot_end"`.
 These velocities are implemented as parameters of the OCP, you can access them with `sol.parameters["qdot_start"]` and `sol.parameters["qdot_end"]` at the end of the optimization.

+### Class: PlottingServer
+If one wants to use the `ShowOnlineType.SERVER` plotter, one can instantiate this class to start a server.
+This is not mandatory as if `as_multiprocess` is set to `True` in the `show_options` dict [default behavior], this server is started automatically.
+The advantage of starting the server manually is that one can plot online graphs on a remote machine.
+An example of such a server is provided in `resources/plotting_server.py`.

 ## The model